The Complexity of Shake Slice Knots: Introduction

 \subsection{Organization}

 We start by reviewing the definition and properties of dualizable patterns.
 We give two different diagrammatic methods for computing the dual of a pattern.
-We give a universal, combinatorial method for constructing dualizable patterns, and we give a systematic notation for building and manipulating satellite knots with dualizable patterns.
-In section 3, we review the relevant aspects of shake-slice knots.
-We prove that 4-genus bounds complexity, and we give sufficient conditions on a dualizable pattern and a 4-genus invariant for the construction of knots $K_{n,c}$.
-In section 4, we digress to give our reformulation of Goeritz and Trotter's method for computing the signature.
-We use it to prove \autoref{thm:2twists} and then we use that to deduce a proof of \autoref{thm:main} for $n$ odd, using the classical signature.
-Finally, in section 5, we verify the general sufficient conditions given in section 3 for a specific dualizable pattern and the Levine-Tristram signature function.
-The proof of \autoref{thm:main} then follows immediately from \autoref{thm:highcxtyconstruction} for both parities of $n$, independently from the work in section 4.
+We give a universal, combinatorial method for constructing dualizable patterns, and a systematic notation for building and manipulating satellite knots with dualizable patterns.
+We review the relevant properties of shake-slice knots in \S3, and give a diverse family of dualizable patterns.
+We prove that 4-genus bounds complexity, and we give sufficient conditions for a pattern and 4-genus lower bound to produce and detect high-complexity shake-slice knots.
+We digress in \S4 to give our reformulation of Goeritz and Trotter's method for computing the signature.
+We use it to prove \autoref{thm:2twists} and then use that to deduce a proof of \autoref{thm:main} for $n$ odd.
+Finally, in \S5, we verify the general sufficient conditions given in \S3 for a specific pattern and the Levine-Tristram signature function.
+This completes the proof of \autoref{thm:main} for both parities of $n$.